guangshin/dadi-learning-studio/PRD.md

   - Enhanced Footer component to pull contact information dynamically from the CMS
   - Added social media links, phone, and email in footer to use live data from CMS
   - Implemented proper fallbacks if CMS data is unavailable
+  - Added 'use client' directive to Footer component to fix build error with React hooks
 - Improved CMS data fetching reliability and performance:
   - Added robust timeout and retry mechanism to handle connection issues
   - Implemented fetchWithRetry utility function for all CMS API calls